 Manufactured housing are built completely at a factory, then usually transported to a mobile home park, which provides space and hookups for water, electricity, cable, telephones, and gas.
 Often, the land is rented or leased from the park owner.
 However, mobile homes are much less expensive than homes constructed onsite, and even modular homes.

 Microhouses, or minihouses, are small houses that range from a few hundred to a thousand square feet.
 More living space is achieved by using the vertical space more effectively, such as putting beds in lofts or putting a patio or deck on the roof, and using small appliances and furniture.
 Some of these houses, as small as 64 square feet, are added onto existing property for personal space, or specialized needs.
 I'm sure that a few wealthy people will buy one for their kids as good way to start teaching them how to manage a household.

-Microhouses seem like a good idea for the more numerous single people today.
+Microhouses seem like a good idea for the many single people today.
 Less cost, property taxes, maintenance, cheaper to heat and cool, cozier, don't have to walk too far to the bathroom, and more privacy than a condo unit or a co-op.

 Apartment buildings have multiple dwellings within a single exterior, and usually share hallways, walkways, and entrances.
-In most cases, each dwelling is wholly contained on a single floor.
+Typically, each dwelling is wholly contained on a single floor.
 Apartment buildings can be small or giant skyscrapers, containing hundreds or thousands of units.
 They are designed either as affordable dwellings or as a means to maximize the number of dwellings on limited land, as in many large cities.
 Affordable units may range from 1-room efficiencies to several bedrooms, and are usually rented.
 In large cities, apartments may also be sold separately.
-In most cases, there is very little or no land associated with the dwellings.
+There is usually very little or no land associated with the dwellings.